RuntimeDev/runtime/README.md

-Chech the project [here](https://runtimedev.github.io/runtime) (After updating the website, it may take time to display them online).
+Check the project [here](https://runtimedev.github.io/runtime) (After updating the website, it may take time to display them online).

 To run locally:
   - `yarn install`